Factory method design pattern in Java

-It is a creational design pattern which talks about the creation of an object.
-The factory design pattern says that define an interface ( A java interface or an abstract class) and let the subclasses decide which object to instantiate.
-The factory method in the interface lets a class defer the instantiation to one or more concrete subclasses.
-Since this design patterns talk about instantiation of an object and so it comes under the category of creational design pattern.
-If we notice the name Factory method, that means there is a method which is a factory, and in general factories are involved with creational stuff and here with this an object is being created.
-It is one of the best ways to create an object where object creation logic is hidden to the client.
+It is a creational design pattern that talks about the creation of an object.
+The factory design pattern says that define an interface ( A java interface or an abstract class) for creating object and let the subclasses decide which class to instantiate.
+The factory method in the interface lets a class defers the instantiation to one or more concrete subclasses.
+Since these design patterns talk about the instantiation of an object and so it comes under the category of creational design pattern.
+If we notice the name Factory method, that means there is a method which is a factory, and in general, factories are involved with creational stuff and here with this, an object is being created.
+It is one of the best ways to create an object where object creation logic is hidden from the client.
 Now Let’s look at the implementation.

-2. Let the subclass implements the above factory method and decide which object to create.
+- Let the subclass implements the above factory method and decides which object to create.

-Consider we want to implement a notification service through email, SMS, and push notification.
-Let’s try to implement this with the help of factory method design pattern.
-First we will design a UML class diagram for this.
+Problem Statement: Consider we want to implement a notification service through email, SMS, and push notifications.
+Let’s try to implement this with the help of the factory method design pattern.
+First, we will design a UML class diagram for this.

 Create Notification interface

 Note- Above interface could be created as an abstract class as well.

 Create a factory class NotificationFactory.java to instantiate concrete class.

 Now let’s use factory class to create and get an object of concrete class by passing some information.

 This design pattern has been widely used in JDK, such as

 1. getInstance() method of java.util.Calendar, NumberFormat, and ResourceBundle uses factory method design pattern.